axone-protocol/docs/docs/whitepaper/roles.md

 These people will be rewarded by earning a portion of the rewards that datasets and services generate.
 Curation is about identifying valuable pieces of information in a data stream (or in a service) and presenting it to the target audience in a way that adds value (mainly visibility and trust).

-OKP4 uses curation as an incentive mechanism to encourage network participants to identify items of a high-quality and to foster information sharing in the ecosystem.
+OKP4 uses curation as an incentive mechanism to encourage network participants to identify items of a high-quality and to foster information sharing in the Ecosystem.
 The curator role is ideal for all those that wish to become more active in the network than just being a Delegator.
 They can be community members, data consumers, developers, item providers...

 When signaling, curators can decide to signal a specific version of a dataset/service, or they can decide to use automatic migration through updates to new versions.
 If you decide to signal on a specific version, despite the update, your shares will always remain on that specific version.